 What we are looking for: Students whose personal qualities, academic record and other achievements demonstrate exceptional ability, motivation and potential.
 Applicants will make a significant contribution to our firm and thrive in our unique culture.
 We look for an ability to listen actively, think creatively and interact successfully.
 We also look for maturity and leadership qualities.

-What you'll do:One of our basic principles is that each of our associates should become a ‘well-rounded’ lawyer – an effective counsellor, adviser and advocate – who can combine legal knowledge with the ability to deal with a range of situations.
+What you'll do:Each of our associates should become a ‘well-rounded’ lawyer – an effective counsellor, adviser and advocate – who can combine legal knowledge with the ability to deal with a range of situations.
 Trainees develop their skills through formal training and on-the-job experience.
 The two years are split into four six-month seats with an opportunity to gain experience in at least three distinct areas.

-Perks: Bonus, private medical and dental insurance, life assurance, group income protection, pension, computer allowance, cycle scheme, interest-free season ticket loan and subsidised on-site café.
+Perks: Bonus, private medical and dental insurance, private GP, life assurance, income protection, pension, computer allowance, cycle scheme and subsidised on-site café.

 Facts and figures